 Yellow Springs (Antioch College)

 Are you looking to enhance your connection to the environment and promote learning in a positive and energetic way?
 With in-depth training over a 10-month period (August 15, 2017 through May 25, 2018, with a fall and winter break), Naturalist Interns at Glen Helen Outdoor Education Center are prepped for a career as naturalists, interpreters or educators.
 Summer bounds with the excitement of Ecocamp, a quality outdoor experience devoted to children having fun while learning about nature.
-Every summer Glen Helen also hires energetic and excited individuals for Summer Ecocamp (early June through July), with positions that include Naturalists, Dorm Counselors, Camp Coordinators and Kitchen staff.
+Energetic and excited individuals are needed from early June through July for Summer Ecocamp, with positions that include Naturalists, Dorm Counselors, Camp Coordinators and Kitchen staff.

 Glen Helen Ecology Institute